-The following is an outline of our advertising business in the quarter and interim period under review based on combining as advertising sales the banner, email, and other advertising sales of each business division, and related advertising.
-A summary of the sales activities for the quarter and interim period under review follows.
+The following is an outline of our advertising business in the quarter under review based on combining as advertising sales the banner, email, and other advertising sales of each business division, and related advertising.
+A summary of the sales activities for the quarter under review follows.

-Activities in the second quarter
+Activities in the third quarter